Inflectra/rapise-documentation/docs/Guide/tests_and_sub_tests.md

 }
 ```

-Function `Login` and objects `Welcome_User` and `Invalid_User` are defined in the **parent** test.
-The sub-tests are just implementing various scenarios for the same set of objects.
+The `Login` function and objects `Welcome_User` and `Invalid_User` are defined in the **parent** test.
+The sub-tests simply implement various scenarios for the same set of objects.

 ## Local Object Repository and Local Functions

-Each test has its own objects, functions and scenarios.
+Each test has its own objects, functions, and scenarios.

 ![subtestworkspace](./img/tests_and_sub_tests2.png)

-The usage of such an approach is well demonstrated by example.
-We created a test called **SampleMaster** and put all Rapise samples into it by using **Add File** context menu in the the [Test Tree](test_files_dialog.md) dialog.
-Finally the Files tree looks like:
+This approach is well demonstrated by an example.
+We created a test called **SampleMaster** and put all Rapise samples into it by using the **Add File** context menu in the [Test Tree](test_files_dialog.md) dialog.
+The resulting Files tree looks like:

 ![subtest samplemaster tree](./img/tests_and_sub_tests3.png)

 All tests in this tree are independent.
-We use the Sample Master to manage all the tests from a single environment.
+We use the **SampleMaster** to manage all tests from a single environment.

 ## Nested Sub-Tests

-Sub-test may have its own nested sub-tests.
-In this example the parent test contains reference to `CreateNewBook` sub-test having `Login` and `Logout` sub-tests inside:
+A sub-test may have its own nested sub-tests.
+In this example, the parent test contains a reference to the `CreateNewBook` sub-test, which in turn has `Login` and `Logout` sub-tests nested inside:

 ![subtest nesting](./img/tests_and_sub_tests4.png)